DigitPaint/roger-style-guide/README.md

 ### Intern

-Also projects with both front- and back-end done by Digitpaint, should be release with an updated changelog and version tag.
+Projects with both front- and back-end done by Digitpaint, should be released with an updated changelog and version tag.

 ### Version